Solana gRPC streaming optimisation and troubleshooting (2026 guide)

 4. Your network bandwidth is insufficient

 10 Gbps download capacity is strongly recommended for large or full‑chain subscriptions.
-The internet is not uniform; different regions have very different connectivity, so it can be harder to reach that speed in parts of Asia or South Africa than in the US.
+Different regions have very different connectivity, so it can be harder to reach that speed in parts of Asia or South Africa than in the US.

 Also, many cloud instance types cap the network at ~1 Gbps by default, which is only enough for much narrower, focused Solana streams.